phoban01/rune/README.md

 Rune is an open-source solution designed to address the challenges of secret management in Kubernetes environments.
 It provides a secure and seamless approach to storing, retrieving, and utilizing secrets while ensuring strong access control, authentication, and encryption mechanisms.

+Secrets are stored encrypted in an OCI (Open Container Initiative) registry, ensuring their confidentiality and integrity.
 Rune leverages Google Tink, an open-source cryptographic library, to ensure robust encryption and decryption of secrets.
-Secrets are stored encrypted in an OCI (Open Container Initiative) registry, ensuring their confidentiality and integrity.
-The `rune` CLI is used to read, write, encrypt, and decrypt secrets, while the `rune-controller` makes secrets accessible within the Kubernetes cluster by decrypting them using the access credentials stored in the RuneStore CRD.
+The `rune` CLI is used to read, write, encrypt, and decrypt secrets, while the `rune-controller` makes secrets accessible within the Kubernetes cluster by decrypting them using any method supported by Tink.
+Secret integrity and provenance is verified `cosign`.

 To enable a registry, a `RuneStore` CRD is created, providing the access credentials.
 Rune supports path-based RBAC (Role-Based Access Control), ensuring that only authorized entities can access specific secrets based on a policy which can be stored in the registry itself.